-Total Amount Spent Amount Unspent for the Financial Year (in ₹) Unspent CSR Account as per sub-section (6) of section 135 Amount transferred to any fund specified unde Schedule VII as per second proviso to sub- section (5) of section 135 Amount.
-Amount.
-Date of transfer Amount Date of transfer 10,00,00,000 None
+Total Amount Spent Amount Unspent for the Financial Year (in ?)
+Unspent CSR / transferred to Account as per of section 135 Schedule VII as per second proviso to Amount.
+Date of transfer Name of the Fund Amount Date of transfer 10,00,00,000 None